-These balances represent short-term and long-term financing receivables generated from installment purchase loans and personal installment loans transacted on the Group's Platform and APP with an original term generally up to three years and do not have collateral.
-The weighted average interest rates of these financing receivables were 24.9% and 22.2% as of December 31, 2020 and 2021, respectively.
+These balances represent short-term and long-term financing receivables generated from loans transacted on the Group's Platform and APP with an original term generally up to three years and do not have collateral.

-As of December 31, 2020, installment purchase loans and personal installment loans that were charged-off in accordance with the Group's standard charge-off policy were RMB186.9 million and RMB2,802.9 million, respectively.
-As of December 31, 2021, installment purchase loans and personal installment loans that were charged-off in accordance with the Group's standard charge-off policy were RMB201.4 million and RMB3,392.1 million, respectively.
+As of December 31, 2022 and 2023, loans that were charged-off in accordance with the Group's standard charge-off policy were RMB4,162 million and RMB4,925 million, respectively.
 The Group determined it was probable that the Group will be unable to collect the unpaid principal amounts on those loans.

-The following table summarizes the balances of financing receivables by due date as of December 31, 2020 and 2021:
+The following table summarizes the balances of financing receivables by due date as of December 31, 2022 and 2023: